CAN-Aidoo/lingua-nova-bridge/plan.md

-# Project Plan: Lingua Nova Bridge
+# Project Plan: LangVoice

-This document outlines the high-level development plan and milestones for the Lingua Nova Bridge project.
+This document outlines the high-level development plan and milestones for the LangVoice project.
 It serves as a guide for the development team to ensure a structured and efficient workflow.

 ## Development Workflow